 The major utilizes an interdisciplinary approach to provide strong undergraduate preparation in health sciences.
-Concentrations are offered which prepare students for graduate or professional schools in Physical/Occupational Therapy, Physicians Assistant, Nursing, and Public Health.
-All majors take four core courses and nine courses from one of four concentration areas.
+Concentrations are offered which prepare students for graduate or professional schools in Physical/Occupational Therapy, Physicians' Assistant, Nursing, and Public Health.
+The Health Science major consists of 13 courses.
 Each concentration area includes a mix of required and elective courses.
 Some professional schools may have additional pre-requisites so students must check individual program requirements carefully.